 In Bhutan, electricity runs on 220/240 volts, with round hole two-pin and three-pin power outlets.
 If you bring electrical appliances, also pack appropriate adapter plugs.
 Thimphu electrical appliance shops stock adapter plugs, but they are unlikely to be available elsewhere.

 We have comfortable resorts, hotels, lodges and guest houses at every destination.
-We offer free room upgrades exclusively for BMV Tours guests.
-We take pride in providing first class accommodations for our travelers.
+We offer free room upgrades exclusively for BMV Tours' guests.
+We take pride in providing first class accommodations for our guests.
 We have carefully selected a list of accommodation unit with the best of location, service and ambiance.
 Away from the towns and villages,if you are trekking in the mountains, there are purpose-built cabins on some of the principle trekking routes,but there is nothing like camping in the breathtaking landscapes of Bhutan

 Tipping is totally a personal matter.
 The bottom line in determining whether or how much to tip is to ask yourself how much our Guide and Driver did their best to make your experience a memorable one.